Wellfc/arithmetic-calculator/README.md

   place-items: center;
 }
 ```
+The following rules are used to set the style of the text inputs:
 * The input elements with the type `number` should have a margin of 8px 0, a padding of 8px, a width of 100%, and a font size of 16px.
 * The input element with the type `number`:read-only should have a border of 1px solid #000, a background color of #666, a color of #fff,
   a text-align of center, a font size of 22px, and a font weight of 600.